oracle/weblogic-toolkit-ui/documentation/1.0/content/release notes/_index.md

     error: Application auto-updater failed: ENOENT: no such file or directory, open '/opt/WebLogic Kubernetes Toolkit UI/resources/app-update.yml'
     error: Error: ENOENT: no such file or directory, open '/opt/WebLogic Kubernetes Toolkit UI/resources/app-update.yml'
   ```

+- The application is limited to working with archive files whose size is less than 2 GB.